 PerfLogs or the performance-based log is used to diagnose what’s going on with Windows when used for different purposes.
 All these logs are collected by the OS using an integrated logging system within Windows.
 These logs are then stored in folders and cannot be seen by users.

-So, it’s the Windows 10 OS that stores all its log files in the PerfLogs folder (created by OS as mentioned above) and these log files contain information related to any system issues, performance reports. and any other important information that could be used for analysis.
+So, it’s the Windows 10 or windows 11 OS that stores all its log files in the PerfLogs folder (created by OS as mentioned above) and these log files contain information related to any system issues, performance reports. and any other important information that could be used for analysis.

 Where is the Folder located